-The only caveat: Site language settings
+Issue #1: Site language settings

 Ensure that you set the site language (at the General Options of your WordPress site) to the visitor’s language of the website.
 This setting makes sure The SEO Framework recognizes the language of the site for meta-tag generation, and our dictionary API services brought with Focus.

 You can change the display language of the admin interface for each user individually on their profile page.
 To use a different language, you must install it first.

 Most other translation plugins work on the same site.
 We’ll cover WPML and Polylang in extent due to their sheer popularity.